curious-containers/curious-containers.github.io/_docs/3040-red-container-engines.md

 ```

 This configuration will try to pull the image `example-image`, with the supplied authentication.
 The executing container will only use 256 MB RAM and two GPUs with at least 256 MB VRAM.
+A maxVram parameter does not exist, because GPUs are always allocated as a complete device.

 As an alternative, the `count` of required GPUs can be given, without specifying `minVram` parameters: